 Draft revision of Recommendation ITU-R M.2070-1 Doc.
 5/136(Rev.1)

-Generic unwanted emission characteristics of base stations using the terrestrial radio interfaces of IMT-Advanced
+Unwanted emission characteristics of base stations using the terrestrial radio interfaces of IMT-Advanced

 This revision provides an update with the latest developments of IMT-Advanced received from standardization bodies.
 The band tables for LTE-Advanced has been split into frequencies that are identified for IMT in the RR and frequencies that are not identified for IMT in the RR.
 The scope, considerings, notings, recognizings and recommends have been revised and rearranged.